reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 ```

 ## Using the DynamoDB enhanced Client
+Enhanced DynamoDB client is a new module of the AWS SDK for Java 2.0.
+This module provides a more idiomatic code authoring experience.
+We can integrate applications with  DynamoDB using an adaptive API that allows us to execute database operations directly with the data classes our application already works with.

-Let us first create a DynamoDB table to store the orders placed by a customer:
+Let us now create a DynamoDB table to store the orders placed by a customer.
+This `Order` table will have a composite primary key :

 ![Table creation](/assets/img/posts/aws-dynamodb-java/table-creation.png)

-We are using the AWS console to create a table named `Order` with `CustomerID` as partition key and `OrderID` as the sort key.
+As we can see here, we are using the AWS console to create a table named `Order` with `CustomerID` as the partition key and `OrderID` as the sort key.
 We are following the partitioning best practices here.
-Having customerID as partition key will ensure that order items of same customer will be stored and fetched together resulting in efficient fetch times.
+Having customerID as a partition key will ensure that order items of the same customer will be stored and fetched together resulting in efficient fetch times.

-We broadly do this in four Steps
-Including the `dynamodb-enhanced` as a dependency.
-Defining the data class to represent the DynamoDB item in the table.
-Defining the DynamoDbEnhancedAsyncClient.
-Defining the repository class.
+Let us create one more Spring Boot project where we will use the enhanced client to access DynamoDB.

-Let us first add the Maven dependency in our `pom.xml`:
+The first step of using the DynamoDB Enhanced Client for Java is to include its dependency in our project:

 ```xml
     <dependency>